MDP Faculty & Contributors

 Building upon empirical grounds, Federico’s main theoretical aspiration (also the subject of his forthcoming book) is the development of urban equations for a sustainable urbanism.
 Other theoretical contributions include the concept of urban eco-modernisation, and the theory of de-composed urbanism and Frankenstein cities.

-Dr. Conor Buggy
+Dr Conor Buggy

 Dr Conor Buggy is an Environmental Scientist and Engineer working as Assistant Professor in Occupational and Environmental Studies in the UCD School of Public Health, Physiotherapy and Sports Science.
 Conor is the Programme Director for the Masters in Occupational Safety and Health and Professional Certificate in Environmental Management programmes.
 His main research focus is currently on the impact education and training can have in organisational settings to change behaviour in particular cohorts.
-One study in collaboration with Dr. Seamus Kelly (UCD) focuses on the occupational health management of professional athletes and how occupational health awareness training can lead to better decision making for athletes’ long-term wellbeing.
-A further study in collaboration with Dr. Susan Murphy (TCD) is focused on the flexibility and impact of adult educational methods and frameworks for professionals working in the healthcare sector.
+One study in collaboration with Dr Seamus Kelly (UCD) focuses on the occupational health management of professional athletes and how occupational health awareness training can lead to better decision making for athletes’ long-term wellbeing.
+A further study in collaboration with Dr Susan Murphy (Trinity) is focused on the flexibility and impact of adult educational methods and frameworks for professionals working in the healthcare sector.

-Another research project is linked his teaching on the TCD Masters in Development Practice.
-The project, in collaboration with Dr. Gayle McGlynn (TCD), involves a staged evaluation of climate change awareness in the education system of a developing nation, and is run in partnership with DUCE (Dar Es Salaam University College of Education) in Tanzania.
+Another research project is linked his teaching on the Trinity Masters in Development Practice.
+The project, in collaboration with Dr Gayle McGlynn (Trinity), involves a staged evaluation of climate change awareness in the education system of a developing nation, and is run in partnership with DUCE (Dar Es Salaam University College of Education) in Tanzania.
 The ultimate aim of this project is to prepare an educational package to ensure secondary school teachers of all disciplines can understand climate change and introduce to secondary school students effectively.
 Conor has been working with the UCD Centre for Safety and Health since 2010.
 Read Conor’s full research profile here.

-Dr. John McDonagh
+Dr John McDonagh

 Dr McDonagh lectures on Development Economics.

-Prof Gill is the coordinator for Civil Engineering for Sustainable Development.
+Dr Gallagher is the coordinator for Civil Engineering for Sustainable Development.

-Dr. Tara Bedi
+Dr Tara Bedi

-Dr. Jean Wilson
+Dr Jean Wilson

 Dr Jean Wilson is a Postgraduate Teaching Fellow in the School of Natural Sciences.
 Jean’s research interests centre on environmental applications of remote sensing, GIS and spatial analysis, specifically in the context of water resources monitoring and management.
 Her work has been funded since 2009 under the EPA STRIVE initiative.
 She has developed novel methodologies in the application of thermal remote sensing and geochemical tracing techniques for localising and assessing groundwater discharge to lakes and coastal waters nationally.

-Dr. Wilson is the coordinator for Geographic Information Systems (GIS).
+Dr Wilson is the coordinator for Geographic Information Systems (GIS).